wureset-tools/reset-wsus-client-id/README.md

 <a name="started"></a>
 ## :traffic_light: Getting Started

-For silent mode run the cmd console as Administrator and type:
+For silent mode open the command prompt as administrator and type:

 ```
 resetSUSClientID /s